-Once enabled in a site's settings.php file, Cryptolog replaces the PHP global variable $_SERVER['REMOTE_ADDR'] with an HMAC of the client IP address, using a salt that is stored in memory and regenerated each day.
+Once enabled in a site's settings.php file, Cryptolog replaces the PHP global variable $_SERVER['REMOTE_ADDR'] with a 128-bit HMAC (in IPv6 notation) of the client IP address, using a salt that is stored in memory and regenerated each day.

 Because Cryptolog uses the same unique identifier per IP address for a 24-hour period, it is still possible to do some statistical analysis of the logs such as counting unique visitors per day.
 In addition, unlike other solutions of setting $_SERVER['REMOTE_ADDR'] to either one static IP address or a completely random IP address, Drupal's flood control mechanisms still function as normal.

 Drupal modules will submit the hashed IP address to remote services (e.g. a credit card payment gateway); therefore Cyptolog effectively anonymizes IP addresses sent to third-party services (aside from services which receive HTTP requests directly from the end user).